octo-technology/OpenTezos/docs/deploy-a-node/set-up-a-node.md

 Whenever a node starts, it tries to retrieve the most current head of the chain from its peers.
 This can be a long process if there are many blocks to retrieve.

-So, rather than taking days to download the Tezos blockchain from the p2p network, a node can be quickly synchronized in a few minutes from **snapshot**.
+So, rather than taking days to download the Tezos blockchain from the P2P network, a node can be quickly synchronized in a few minutes from **snapshot**.

 > The term snapshot is a bit of an unfortunate term as it already has another meaning in Tezos, which is the schedule for baking rights.
-To be clear the snapshot we are talking about is completely different from the baking rights snapshot.
+To be clear, the snapshot we are talking about is completely different from the baking rights snapshot.
 This snapshot is a compressed copy of the chain at a certain block.
 > To learn more about snapshots, [here](https://blog.nomadic-labs.com/introducing-snapshots-and-history-modes-for-the-tezos-node.html) is an article from Nomadics Labs.

 #### Downloading snapshot

-1. Download the last rolling snapshot on this site [snapshots-tezos.giganode.io](https://snapshots-tezos.giganode.io/)
+1. Download the last **rolling** snapshot on this site [snapshots-tezos.giganode.io](https://snapshots-tezos.giganode.io/) (use the 'WEB' link)
    > The file is about 1.3 GB and should take a few minutes to download.
 2. Copy the file into the `/tezos` folder.